 A senior at the University of Memphis, Ravi is naturally soft-spoken.
 But with every new passion he has found in his life – environmental protection, philosophy, and advocacy on behalf of people with disabilities – he has grown increasingly motivated to speak up.

 “I’m trying to overcome shyness and become more comfortable in my skin,” he explains.
 “I have important things to say, and too often, I hold it back because I’m afraid of what people think because of how I look.”

-Ravi, 21, lives with Duchenne muscular dystrophy (DMD), a rare disorder that leads to progressive muscle wasting.
+Ravi, 21, lives with DMD, a rare disorder that leads to progressive muscle wasting.
 DMD results from a genetic mutation on the X chromosome and can be passed down from the affected person’s mother or – as in Ravi’s case – originate through a random mutation.
 It begins in childhood, but early symptoms are not always noticeable.

 His uncle first called attention to his symptoms when Ravi was seven years old.
 “He noticed certain things, like I would get tired, and I had a harder time climbing stairs.
 Small things like that,” Ravi says.

 “I get weird questions like, ‘Can you feel your legs?’” he says.
 “I don’t think people know what [Duchenne] is.
 They don’t know how severe it is or how quickly the disease progresses.”

 Ravi’s initial career interest was in researching a cure for Duchenne, and he entered college as a biology major.
 He soon added a second major, political science.
 As he explains: “A cure doesn’t really do much if you don’t have people in politics pushing for these things to be approved by the FDA.”

 College also gave Ravi an opportunity to develop his interest in environmental issues.
 “Environmental stuff so often gets overlooked.
 People who are disabled also get overlooked,” he explains.
 “I see a connection.”